samuelepedrazzi/Assignment3_RT1/README.md

 * __1 - Autonomous Drive__: The user can select a goal position for the robot, and it will reach there on its own.
 * __2 - Free Drive__: The user can use the keyboard to drive the robot in the environment.
-* __3 - Driver Assistant__: The operator can direct the robot's movement with its keayboard, but an obstacle avoidance algorithm will keep the robot from colliding with walls.
+* __3 - Driver Assistant__: The operator can direct the robot's movement with its keyboard, but an obstacle avoidance algorithm will keep the robot from colliding with walls.